Data Transfer Risk Assessment

-The following US laws (FISA 702 and Executive Order 12333) were identified by the Court of Justice of the European Union in Schrems II as being potential obstacles to ensuring essentially equivalent protection for personal data in the US.
+FISA 702 and EO 12333 were identified by the CJEU in Schrems II as being potential obstacles to ensuring essentially equivalent protection for personal data transferred to the US.

-The information must also be acquired from an “electronic communication service provider,” or with the assistance of such a provider.
-As used in Section 702, the term “electronic communication service provider” includes communications providers (such as telephone, email, or internet service providers (ISPs)) as well as remote computing service providers that provide “computer storage or processing services” to the public.
-Although Section 702 requires the target of surveillance to be outside the United States (e.g., an EU citizen in Europe), the information may be acquired from facilities within the United States, such as data centers operated by U.S.-based electronic communication service providers.
-If the government targets a non-U.S. person through an acquisition that occurs outside the United States, that acquisition would not necessarily be governed by FISA, including Section 702, but would still need to comply with E.O.
-12333, as discussed in the following section.
+Under Section 702, the term “electronic communication service provider” includes communications providers (such as telephone, email, or internet service providers) (ECSPs) as well as remote computing service providers that provide “computer storage or processing services” to the public (RSCPs).
+Although Section 702 requires the target of surveillance to be outside the US (e.g., an EEA or UK citizen in Europe), the information may be acquired from facilities within the US, such as data centers operated by US-based electronic communication service providers.
+If the US government targets a non-US person through an acquisition that occurs outside the US, that acquisition would not necessarily be governed by FISA, including Section 702, but would still need to comply with EO 12333 (see below).

 Executive Order 12333

-E.O.
-12333 also includes some privacy protections generally applicable to U.S. foreign intelligence surveillance, but these do not appear to extend to non-U.S. persons.
-For example, with respect to surveillance conducted abroad, the order requires the Attorney General to determine that probable cause exists to believe that the target of surveillance is an agent of a foreign power, but only if the surveillance is against a U.S. person under circumstances in which a warrant would have been required for law enforcement purposes.
-Furthermore, the order also expressly states that it does not create any legally enforceable right or benefit against the United States.
-As a result, the CJEU found that EU data subjects did not have enforceable rights under E.O.
-12333, and that the order did not include sufficient protections to limit surveillance to only what was strictly necessary.
+EO 12333 also includes some privacy protections generally applicable to US foreign intelligence surveillance, but these do not appear to extend to non-US persons.
+For example, with respect to surveillance conducted abroad, the order requires the Attorney General to determine that probable cause exists to believe that the target of surveillance is an agent of a foreign power, but only if the surveillance is against a US person under circumstances in which a warrant would have been required for law enforcement purposes.
+Furthermore, the order also expressly states that it does not create any legally enforceable right or benefit against the US.
+As a result, the CJEU found that EU data subjects did not have enforceable rights under EO 12333, and that the order did not include sufficient protections to limit surveillance to only what was strictly necessary.

 The CLOUD Act contains two key parts.
-One part responds to foreign governments’ concerns about U.S. laws that restrict foreign law enforcement’s access to communications content held by U.S. service providers — restrictions that apply even when foreign governments are seeking to access data regarding their own nationals in the investigation of local crime.
-This part of the CLOUD Act authorizes the creation of bilateral executive agreements that would lift those restrictions and thereby enable foreign governments to access communications content directly from U.S.-based service providers, subject to a set of conditions.
+The first part responds to foreign governments’ concerns about US laws that restrict foreign law enforcement’s access to communications content held by US service providers — restrictions that apply even when foreign governments are seeking to access data regarding their own nationals in the investigation of local crime.
+This part of the CLOUD Act authorizes the creation of bilateral executive agreements that would lift those restrictions and thereby enable foreign governments to access communications content directly from US-based service providers, subject to a set of conditions.

 Executive Agreements and Non-U.S. Access to Evidence